Astrogation

 Dive Screen.png

-Interlunar astrogation is the main way to travel to and from the rings, and is performed in different ways depending on which side of Saturn you are on.
+Interlunar transit is the main way to travel to and from the rings, and is performed in different ways depending on which side of Saturn you are on.

 The Launch Ring Dive menu provides the most comprehensive setup for astrogation out of any form of it.
-The menu itself contains most of the parameters useful for performing astrogation to the rings, being where you also resupply on consumables as well, while providing a few extra options for astrogation that aren't available for other methods.
+The menu itself contains most of the parameters useful for performing transit to the rings, being where you also resupply on consumables as well, while providing a few extra options for transit that aren't available for astrogation within the rings.
 It is split into 3 separate sections.

 The top-left panel on the dive screen shows a list of active astrogation targets, as well two settings for using a Hohmann Transfer or a manual selection target within the rings.
 A Hohmann Transfer will make the most remass-efficient transfer to the edge of the rings, selecting another astrogation target will bring you close to the selected point with the settings provided in other sections, and a transfer to anywhere else is registered under the manual transfer.